mutoe/eslint-config/README.md

 - Update default package name to `defineConfig`
 - Supplement more `package.json` properties ordering rules
 - (Plan) Reduce the number of default dependencies
-- (Plan) Some of my favorite styles
-- Avoid escape quotes in statement
-- Set linebreak-style to `unix`
 - More unicorn rules (very crazy 😈)
 - More sensible `import/order` rules
 - Only allow camelcase in variable names
 - Vue: block order change to ['template', 'script', 'style']
 - Vue: don't allow attribute more than 3 in one line
 - Vue: Allow singleline html element
+- Style: Set linebreak-style to `unix`
+- Style: No extra parens
+- Style: Avoid escape quotes in statement

 ---